Notes to the 2019 consolidated financial statements of the HOCHDORF Group

-A goodwill of CHF 73,082 thousand resulted from the determined purchase price for Pharmalys.
-This is shown based on a linear amortisation over 5 years (pro rata).
-Badwill generated is not taken into account in these explanatory remarks.
-The statement of changes in shareholders' equity shows goodwill as a net position.
+This is shown based on a linear depreciation over 5 years (pro rata).
+The statement of changes in shareholders’ equity shows goodwill as a net position.

 The business transactions with related persons and companies are based on standard commercial contracts and conditions.
-All transactions are reported in the consolidated annual financial statements for 2018 and 2017.
+All transactions are reported in the consolidated annual financial statements 2019 and 2018.
 These cover deliveries of goods and raw materials as well as services to and from related companies.

 Transactions with associated companies

 |Cost of goods||–54,601||–48,564|

 - Service costs include the employer contributions for employees, which are settled in the related HOCHDORF Group pension fund.